bluebrown/vim-alpine/README.md

 # vim-alpine

-a minimalist setup, that containes only a handfull of essential configurations and plugins.
+a minimalist setup, that contains only a handful of essential configurations and plugins.

 ## [](https://github.com/bluebrown/vim-alpine/blob/master/README.md#setup)Setup

-Make sure to clone this repository recursively, as it is composed of serveral submodules.
+Make sure to clone this repository recursively, as it is composed of several sub modules.

 ```
 git clone --recursive https://github.com/bluebrown/vim-alpine.git ~/.vim